 Let’s look at sustainable ways to get your old undergarments out of the way.

-If you don’t know what to do with old underwear, donating them is a great idea.
+If you don’t know what to do with old underwear and bras, donating them is a great idea.
 You may be thinking - is it possible to donate underwear?
 Well, the answer is yes.
 If you have a new or old pair of underwear that you haven’t used in a long time and remain in good condition, you can donate them.
 All you need to do is wash, package, and send them to a designated organization.
 Here are some organizations where you can donate underwear.

 I Support the Girls is a non-profit organization that accepts used underwear, bras, and menstrual products and distributes them to women in need.
 The organization has different locations across the US.
 You can also mail them your used pair of underwear.